ghaiklor/kittik/README.md

 If you want to contribute to this project, examine the [doc folder](./doc).
 Feel free to open an issue, get in touch with me via [@ghaiklor](https://twitter.com/ghaiklor) and I'll try to help you out with that.
+Also, there is a [Gitter channel](https://gitter.im/kittikjs/kittik) where you can ask a question.

 ## License